Workforce and Bank Partnerships: Tales of Three Workforce Boards

 3:00pm - 4:00pm ET

-Join us as we share strategies to build connections between workforce boards and banks and leverage bank resources.
-Speakers include Amanda Sutherland from MichiganWorks!
+This webinar shares strategies to build connections between workforce boards and banks and leverage bank resources.
+Speakers included Amanda Sutherland from MichiganWorks!
 Southwest (Kalamazoo, MI); Brian Williams from the Capital Region (Albany, NY); and Nadine Jackson and Doug Saenz from CareerSource Broward (Ft.
 Lauderdale, FL).

 - Understand banks’ obligations to invest in the community and how to leverage these opportunities.